galaxyproject/galaxy-hub/content/hub/contributing/index.md

 Static files are written in YAML and Markdown.

 Each file should start with the metadata in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) format.
 This section starts and ends with a line with just three dashes (`---`).
 The YAML header is where you put the title of the page and other metadata like the date of an event.
 Then after the YAML section is the content of the page in [Markdown](https://www.markdownguide.org/basic-syntax/).
+See [this page](/hub/contributing/markdown/) for tips on formatting your Markdown.

 ## Running the development server